faithmawi/nhs-dev-docs/README.md

 1. Make sure before you begin writing your document, that you copy and paste the following block of text to the very top of your document.

-2. Make sure that where it states "Your title", you change it to whatever you would like your title to be.
+2. Make sure that where it states **"Your title"**, you change it to whatever you would like your title to be.

 ```
 ---